tshort/openmodelica-javascript/README.md

   - build/lib/omc/emcc/libf2c.so
   - build/lib/omc/emcc/libSimulationRuntimeC.so

+This repository also contains the Emscripten compiled code for LAPACK/BLAS and expat.

-Note that I have only tested this with Linux.
-I don't know if it will work under Windows.
+Note that I have only tested Emscripten compilation with Linux.
+I don't know if it will work out-of-the-box under Windows.

 ## Compiling your model